rgreenste/varAnnoPrototype/README.md

-robustly test included functions for more use cases, (3) expanding functions to accept additional variable classes and convert variables between classes if necessary, (4) adding support for additional genome builds, including genome coordinate liftover, (5) improving functions to be more streamlined with additional checks and informative errors/warnings.
+robustly test included functions for more use cases, (3) expanding functions to accept additional variable classes and convert variables between classes if necessary, (4) adding support for additional genome builds, including genome coordinate liftover, (5) considering manual implementation of vcf parsing and annotation, (6) improving functions to be more streamlined with additional checks and informative errors/warnings.